HassanShah1233/Knowlege-Repository-System/README.md

-# Knowlege-Repository-System
+# Knowlege-Repository-System-for-students
-This repository is for understanding the concept behind github repository management
+This repository is for understanding the concept behind github repository management ok sir